Skip to main content

 As mentioned in the tags and scores section, the spam filter's analysis of incoming messages yields a series of tags, each with a corresponding score.
 To determine the email's overall classification (spam or ham), scores associated with these tags play a crucial role.

-The configuration of these scores is done in the spam-scores lookup store.
-Each entry in this store denotes a tag and its corresponding action or score.
+The configuration of these scores is done in the spam-filter.list.scores setting.
+Each entry in this list denotes a tag and its corresponding action or score.
 The format used is:

 TAG [score|"discard"|"reject"]